Glacier National Park Begins Transition to Winter

 As is typical for this time of year much of the road access to the park has closed for the season.
-The Going-to-the-Sun Road is open at the West Entrance only.
+The Going-to-the-Sun Road is open at the West Entrance.
 Depending on weather conditions the road will be open to Avalanche Creek or Lake McDonald Lodge.
 Occasionally in extreme conditions the road may be closed at the foot of Lake McDonald.
+Limited winter access into the North Fork area of the park is still available as well.

 Loop B of the Apgar Campground has opened for first-come, first served primitive camping.
 There is no water available and only vault toilets.
 Loop B will remain open for primitive camping through the winter.